 The United States established diplomatic relations with Maldives in 1966 following its independence from the United Kingdom and has since enjoyed friendly ties.
 The United States has sought to support Maldives’ ongoing democratic initiatives, economic development, and social and environmental ambitions.

 U.S. Assistance to Maldives

-U.S. foreign assistance resources aim to promote and enhance democratic institutions, maritime security, counterterrorism, and law enforcement cooperation with Maldivian partners.
+U.S. foreign assistance resources aim to strengthen democratic institutions, civil society, fiscal transparency, maritime security, counterterrorism, and law enforcement.
 Secretary Pompeo committed nearly $10 million in Economic Support Funds in February 2019 during Maldivian Foreign Minister Shahid’s visit to Washington, DC.
 During the 2020 COVID-19 crisis, the U.S. has provided $2 million in assistance to Maldives to support the COVID-19 crisis to date to support the expansion of social-protection services led by local civil-society organizations and assist them to advocate effectively for COVID recovery policies.
 Since 2018, the U.S. has provided $10.8 million in Foreign Military Financing under the Bay of Bengal Initiative, in support of Maldives’ maritime security capacity.

 Bilateral Economic Relations